Responses to the COVID-19 pandemic in July 2020: 17 July

 Austrian Chancellor Sebastian Kurz announced that his government rejected the economic recovery programme proposed by the European Union, arguing that there should not be a long-term debt union.

 Leaders from the 27 member states of the European Union met in Brussels to discuss the proposed coronavirus economic recovery programme, which aims to disburse 750 billion euros as part of a long-term recovery plan, with all payments expected to last until 2026.
 Czech Prime Minister Andrej Babiš later stated, however, that the EU was no closer to reaching an agreement, and that views on the proposal were widely varied.

 Authorities in Israel imposed a weekend lockdown from 17 to 19 July, with non-essential shops, zoos, museums and leisure facilities all instructed to close, although the government reiterated that it was not a stay-at-home order.
 Russian pharmaceutical company R-Pharm revealed that it has reached an agreement with AstraZeneca and the University of Oxford to manufacture the potential COVID-19 vaccine being developed by the two companies.

 Catalan Health Minister Alba Vergés urged four million residents of the Barcelona metropolitan area to stay at home as a result of a rise in coronavirus cases.
 All non-essential travel was advised against, with entertainment venues including cinemas and theatres being forced to close, restaurants operating at a significantly reduced capacity, and the social gathering limit being reduced to ten people.

-British Prime Minister Boris Johnson announced that fans could possibly return to sports stadiums by October, with a number of pilot schemed scheduled to take place from the end of July; these pilot schemes were later revealed to be held at two country cricket matches from 27 to 26 July, the 2020 World Snooker Championship from 31 July to 16 August, and the Goodwood horse racing festival on 1 August.
+British Prime Minister Boris Johnson announced that fans could possibly return to sports stadiums by October, with a number of pilot schemes scheduled to take place from the end of July; these pilot schemes were later revealed to be held at two country cricket matches from 26 to 27 July, the 2020 World Snooker Championship from 31 July to 16 August, and the Goodwood horse racing festival on 1 August.
 All stadiums will be expected to follow strict hygiene measures, including providing hand sanitising stations and implementing social distancing.
 Johnson also revealed an additional £3 billion in funding to the National Health Service to prepare for a possible second wave of coronavirus infections, with testing capacity scheduled to be increased to 500,000 a day by the end of October.

 The national airline of the United Kingdom British Airways announced that all of the company's Boeing 747 planes, equivalent to 10% of the company's entire fleet, will be retired with immediate effect due to the COVID-19 pandemic.